clockworklabs/spacetime-docs/docs/index.md

 An `Address` identifies both client connections and SpacetimeDB modules.

-A user has a single `Identity`, but may open multiple connections to your module.
+A user has a single [`Identity`](#identity), but may open multiple connections to your module.
 Each of these will receive a unique `Address`.

 Your module itself also has an `Address`.
-If your module lives on a shared SpacetimeDB host, like [https://testnet.spacetimedb.com](https://testnet.spacetimedb.com), this `Address` is used to distinguish it from other modules.
+If your module lives on a shared SpacetimeDB [host](#host), like https://testnet.spacetimedb.com, this `Address` is used to distinguish it from other modules.
 Your client application will need to provide this `Address` when connecting to the host.

+### Energy
+**Energy** is the currency used to pay for data storage and compute operations in a SpacetimeDB host.

+Currently, energy tracking is relatively limited.

 ## FAQ